nevobit/monorepo-starter/docs/DECISIONS.md

 # Architecture Decisions

-This document tracks major architecture decisions for the Gtalla Monorepo.
+This document tracks major architecture decisions for the {{projectName}} Monorepo.
 Each entry follows the ADR format: **Context → Decision → Consequences**.

 ---